tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

   - The viewport canvas supports smooth zoom and pan gestures across the entire viewport.
 Tools and overlays do not block pinch/gesture events unless they are the active target.
   - Zoom center: the zoom should center on the cursor/finger point and not the stage center when possible.
 Keep keyboard & mouse compatibility (`Cmd/Ctrl + MouseWheel`) + touch pinch.
   - Pan gestures: support `spacebar + drag` or two-finger pan on touch; provide a subtle cursor change while panning to show mode.
-  - Fit viewport: keep the `Fit viewport` toolbar action; it should compute the bounding box of visible layers and adjust zoom/pan so content fits inside the view (accounting for overlay margins if the right/left panels are visible by default as overlays).
+  - Fit viewport: keep the `Fit viewport` action; it should compute the bounding box of visible layers and adjust zoom/pan so content fits inside the view (accounting for overlay margins if the right/left panels are visible by default as overlays).
+The action has been moved to the `ZoomMenu` so it remains discoverable while keeping top UI minimal.
   - Zoom menu: the `ZoomToolbar` includes a zoom percentage pill that opens a rounded `ZoomMenu` with preset zooms and actions:
     - Zoom in / Zoom out (incremental — same effect as the + / - buttons)
     - Fit to Screen (computes and centers content)